Research - LMM

 These developments exert a powerful influence on the marketing of products and services.
 As the scientific community has hitherto accorded scant attention to such phenomena, the GRF research group is now studying the social and economic problems surrounding the marketing of entertainment media products.

-The Department of Marketing & Media Research plays an important role in the prestigious GRF research unit which is studying the ways in which marketing is being transformed by the social media.
+The Chair of Marketing & Media plays an important role in the prestigious GRF research unit which is studying the ways in which marketing is being transformed by the social media.
 This is one of the first GRF research groups with a special interest in marketing and business administration.

 The research unit, which was set up in October 2014, is made up of several teams led by distinguished scholars working at different universities: Henrik Sattler, Michel Clement, Mark Heitmann, Karen Gedenk (University of Hamburg), Sönke Albers, Christian Barrot (Kühne Logistics University), Franziska Völckner, Detlef Schoder (University of Cologne), Thorsten Hennig-Thurau (University of Münster).
 The research unit includes international fellows such as Mark Houston, Caroline Wiertz, Koen Pauwels and Tammo Bijmolt.

 The research group examines the various ways in which marketing is being transformed by the social media in general and entertainment media products in particular.
 The key topics which fall within the purview of our research include consumer behaviour on social media platforms, the management of network structures, and the influence of social networks on sequential distributions.

 Further information about the GRF research unit and recent developments can be found here.

 Social media are an essential part of our daily lives.
 Facebook, Twitter, Instagram, Whatsapp, Snapchat and other platforms influence our private and professional communication in a multiplicity of ways.
 Since the digitalization of our society is progressing apace, we are particularly interested in how social media and other digital technologies influence individuals’ lives as well as the exchange of goods, services, and knowledge.